biobricks/streaming-sequence-extractor/README.md

 WARNING: This code is not yet fully working.

-Stream processor that takes GenBank, FASTA or plaintext formats as input and streams out just the sequence data (DNA, RNA or Amino Acids) with all formatting and meta-data removed.
+Stream processor that takes GenBank, FASTA or SBOL formats as input and streams out just the sequence data (DNA, RNA or Amino Acids) with all formatting and meta-data removed.

 This is not a strict parser.
 It will successfully parse things that only have a vague resemblance to their correct formats.
 This parser is meant to be fast and asynchronous.
 If you need format validation look elsewhere.